 - Verify the polarity of the connections are correct, the line voltage power leads are securely connected and the furnace is properly grounded.
-Refer to the appropriate wiring diagram. - Verify the thermostat wires are securely connected to the correct leads on the terminal strip of the circuit board. - $\sqrt{}$ Check blower motor connectors for proper connection.
+Refer to the appropriate wiring diagram. - Verify the thermostat wires are securely connected to the correct leads on the terminal strip of the circuit board. - √ Check blower motor and relay box connectors for proper connection.